 Going with an aluminium frame is one way to get maximum value for money.
 And with modern aluminium frames offering the great performance they do, it’s a choice we can wholeheartedly recommend.
-B’Twin’s Ultra 720 combines a triple butted aluminium frame with direct mount brakes and internal cable routing, with a carbon fibre fork and a smart paint job.
-Best of all, it gets a full Shimano Ultegra 11-speed groupset, including the direct mount brake calipers and a compact chainset.
-The wheels are Mavic’s Cosmic Elite with matching 23mm tyres.
+B’Twin’s Ultra 920 combines a triple butted aluminium frame with a direct mount front brake and internal cable routing, with a carbon fibre fork and a smart paint job.
+Best of all, it gets a full Shimano Ultegra 11-speed groupset, including the brakes and a compact chainset.
+The wheels are Mavic’s Cosmic Elite with matching 25mm tyres.

-German direct-sales brand Canyon has enjoyed a meteoric rise in popularity and sales in the UK, and it can always be counted on for providing stunning value for money (even if it’s temporarily struggling to meet delivery expectations).
+German direct-sales brand Canyon has enjoyed a meteoric rise in popularity and sales in the UK, and it can always be counted on for providing very good value for money.
 The Endurace’s carbon fibre frameset is designed to offer a more upright and comfortable riding position than it’s racier Ultimate.
-You get a full Shimano Ultegra groupset with a compact chainset, along with Mavic Aksium wheels and a claimed bike weight of 7.6kg.
+You get a full Shimano Ultegra groupset with a compact chainset, along with DT Swiss P1800 wheels and a claimed bike weight of 7.2kg.

-Here’s the newish Trek Emonda ALR, which features one of the lightest mass-production aluminium frames we’ve yet come across.
+Here’s the 2018 Trek Emonda ALR, which features one of the lightest mass-production aluminium frames we’ve yet come across.
 It claims 1,050g for a size 56cm, which means it’s lighter than many carbon fibre frames.
 With the full Shimano Ultegra that this model is equipped with, you’re looking at 7.81kg for the size 58cm we reviewed last year.
-A nice detail on this bike is the Bontrager tubeless-ready Race wheels, so going tubeless is just a case of buying some suitable tyres, and you get the speed boost of aero wheels.
+A nice detail on this bike is the tubeless-ready Bontrager Aeolus Comp wheels; going tubeless is just a case of buying some suitable tyres, and you get the speed boost of aero wheels.

 Maybe you’ve got your heart set on a road bike with disc brakes?
-Well, Giant has completely overhauled its Defy endurance/sportive model with disc brakes, and for £1,899, the Defy Advanced 1 offers you a carbon fibre frameset, designed to provide a comfortable ride, with a Shimano Ultegra groupset.
-For 2017, Giant has upgraded the brakes to Shimano hydraulics, a significant improvement over the previous mechanical discs, and that spec carries over for 2018.
-Giant supplies its own-brand finishing kit and wheels, along with 25mm tyres with puncture protection.
+Well, Giant has completely overhauled its Defy endurance/sportive model with disc brakes, and for £1,849, the Defy Advanced 1 offers you a carbon fibre frameset, designed to provide a comfortable ride, with a Shimano Ultegra groupset.
+For 2017, Giant upgraded the brakes to Shimano hydraulics, a significant improvement over the previous mechanical discs, and that spec carries over for 2018.
+Giant supplies its own-brand finishing kit and wheels, along with 25mm tubeless tyres.

-We tested the Look 765, a sleek and stylish carbon fibre endurance bike, last year and were very impressed with its performance.
+When we tested the Look 765, a sleek and stylish carbon fibre endurance bike, we were very impressed with its performance.
 Not all carbon frames are made equal: the Look designers have infused this frame with some linen fibres, which in key places (the fork legs and chainstays) is claimed to help dissipate nasty vibrations from ruining the ride quality.
 It appears to work, there’s very little road buzz through the saddle or handlebar when riding.
 This bike is finished with a full Shimano Ultegra groupset and the build is completed by way of some Mavic Aksium wheels and matching tyres, in a comfortable 25mm width.

 David has worked on the road.cc tech team since July 2012.
 Previously he was editor of Bikemagic.com and before that staff writer at RCUK.
 He's a seasoned cyclist of all disciplines, from road to mountain biking, touring to cyclo-cross, he only wishes he had time to ride them all.
 He's mildly competitive, though he'll never admit it, and is a frequent road racer but is too lazy to do really well.
 He currently resides in the Cotswolds.